SeisComP3/seiscomp3/doc/base/api-python.rst

       :param streamIndex: The index of the object to be removed of type StreamIndex.
       :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: commentCount()

+      :rtype: integer value indicating the number of child objects.

+      Returns the number of Comment child objects.

    .. py:method:: auxStreamCount()

       :rtype: integer value indicating the number of child objects.